 Store financing offers vary widely, so it pays to compare options before you shop.
 Don’t wait until you’re feeling rushed at checkout to evaluate your loan offer.

-Don’t let a store’s interest-free offer tempt you into buying more than you can afford, though.
+Don’t let a store’s interest-free offer tempt you into buying more than you can afford.

 Retailers often use point-of-sale promotions to make purchases appear more affordable.
 Casper mattresses, for example, tucks a 0% Affirm installment loan under its “Add to Cart” button, while Sephora displays an interest-free offer from Klarna underneath an item’s sales price.
 Similarly, Noemie helps soothe sticker shock by highlighting a shopper’s estimated monthly payments if they qualified for the lowest available APR from Bread.

 Although you may not be able to pick which loan provider works with your favorite retailer, it’s still a good idea to compare options before making a big purchase.
-If you aren’t committed to one retailer, this list of popular lenders may help you decide where to shop.
-APR and loan terms may vary, and are accurate as of June 11, 2020.
+If you aren’t committed to one retailer, the list of popular lenders may help you decide where to shop.
+APR and loan terms may vary, and are accurate as of Nov.
+30, 2020:

 |Lender||APR||Loan Terms||Fees||Reports to Credit Bureau||Sample Retail Partners|